Werner Hoeger

-Werner Walter Karl Hoeger (born December 15, 1953 in Mérida) is a former luge athlete who competed for Venezuela at the 2002 Winter Olympics and the 2006 Winter Olympics.
+Werner Walter Karl Hoeger (born in Mérida, Venezuela) is a former luge athlete who competed for Venezuela at the 2002 Winter Olympics and the 2006 Winter Olympics.
 His son is Chris Hoeger.
-He is a professor emeritus (active) of exercise science at Boise State University and author of nine different "fitness & wellness" textbooks.
-He has written a total of 68 editions of these books.
-He is one of the most widely read fitness and wellness college authors in the United States.
-He was the first author to write a college-level fitness book to incorporate the wellness concept with the publication of Lifetime Physical Fitness & Wellness: A Personalized Program in 1986 (now in its 16th edition, Wadsworth/Cengage Learning, 2022).
+He is a professor emeritus of exercise science at Boise State University and author of nine different "fitness & wellness" textbooks.
+He wrote a total of 70 editions of these books.
+He has been one of the most widely read fitness and wellness college authors in the United States.
+He was the first author to write a college-level fitness book to incorporate the wellness concept with the publication of Lifetime Physical Fitness & Wellness: A Personalized Program in 1986 (16 editions, Morton/Wadsworth/Cengage Learning).
 His title Fitness & Wellness (Wadsworth/Cengage Learning, 2021, 15th edition) is a concise book for introductory courses and for the general public that provides the necessary guidelines to enhance health and quality of life through a comprehensive fitness and wellness program.
 He is a Fellow of the American College of Sports Medicine and also of the Research Consortium of AAHPERD (now SHAPE America).
 A gymnast in his youth, he later took up the sport of luge and participated in two Olympic Winter Games (2002 and 2006).
 Following his Olympic participation he turned his attention to racing in track and field, competing in three World Masters Track and Field Championships (2011, 2016, and 2018).

 Academic and professional career

 Werner Hoeger received his Bachelor of Science degree in Physical Education and his master's degree in Exercise Science from Brigham Young University at the young age of 20.
 In 1978, at 24 years of age, Hoeger earned his Ed.D. in exercise physiology, also from Brigham Young University.
-He then taught at the University of Los Andes in Merida, Venezuela from 1978 to 1982; served as Technical Director of Fitness Monitoring in Rolling Meadows, Illinois from 1982 to 1983; and taught at the University of Texas of the Permian Basin in Odessa from 1983 to 1986.
+He then taught at the University of Los Andes in Merida, Venezuela from 1978 to 1982; served as Technical Director of Fitness Monitoring in Rolling Meadows, Illinois, from 1982 to 1983; and taught at the University of Texas of the Permian Basin in Odessa from 1983 to 1986.
 He joined Boise State University in 1986 and retired from the university in 2009.
 He also taught for one semester in 2012, 2013, and 2016 at Brigham Young University Hawaii.